getlogbook/logbook/docs/ticketing.rst

         # everything in this block and thread will be handled by
         # the ticketing database handler
         ...

+Alternative backends can be swapped in by providing the `backend` parameter.
+There is a second implementation of a backend that is using
+MongoDB: :class:`~logbook.ticketing.MongoDBBackend`.

 .. _SQLAlchemy: http://sqlalchemy.org/